jckuri/BladderDataset/README.md

 Download all the files and run the Jupyter notebook <a href='Bladder Dataset.ipynb'>Bladder Dataset.ipynb</a>, which contains both explanations and source code.

-Unix commands to run the Jupyter notebook "Bladder Dataset.ipynb":
+Here are some Unix commands to run the Jupyter notebook "Bladder Dataset.ipynb":

 ```
 # spaic is a conda environment with Python, PyTorch, and PySyft already installed.